Jim Cruickshank: Life and career

 Cruickshank appeared 30 times in league games for the Hampden Park football club Queen's Park between 1958 and 1960.
 He joined Hearts in 1960 and left the club in 1977 after 17 years of service.
 He made 528 appearances for the first team and turned out 394 times in league matches.
 After leaving Hearts he joined Dumbarton, where he featured in three league matches before retiring from the game.

 He made nine appearances for the Scotland national football team, and was on the losing side only once.
 Cruickshank made three appearances during a 1967 overseas tour that the Scottish Football Association decided in October 2021 to reclassify as full internationals, which increased his cap tally from six to nine.

-Death
+Personal life and death

+After his retirement from football, Cruickshank worked for the NHS in Edinburgh, in addition to work as a publican and shopkeeper.

 Cruickshank died on 18 November 2010, aged 69.
 Former Hearts players Jim Jefferies and Craig Gordon paid tribute to Cruickshank, describing him as a "top goalie" and "undoubtedly one of the best" to play for Hearts.

-On 20 November 2010 Hearts paid tribute to Cruickshank by holding a one-minute silence before their game against Hamilton Accies.
-Marian Kello, the then current first choice goalkeeper for Hearts, also tied a yellow goalkeeper's jersey with Cruickshank's name and number on the back to his net.
+On 20 November 2010, Hearts paid tribute to Cruickshank by holding a one-minute silence before their game against Hamilton Academical.
+Marian Kello, then first choice goalkeeper for Hearts, also tied a yellow goalkeeper's jersey with Cruickshank's name and number on the back to his net.
 During the game, Kello saved a Hamilton penalty kick.
 Hearts manager Jim Jefferies said after the game that "Jim Cruickshank was a great penalty saver.
 How fitting is it that Marian comes out with the jersey and makes a fantastic save from a penalty on the day we paid our respects to him".